-The Princess Elisabeth station is a first in many respects.
-The advanced design methodology, including analysing the day-to-day requirements and needs of the research teams, the balance of new and proven technologies installed in the station, the intelligent integration to achieve the "zero emission" target, the private sector involvement in the financing, and the private/public partnership for future operations, are all innovative aspects which open up new possibilities for designing polar research stations of the future
+Princess Elisabeth Antarctica is a first in many respects.
+The advanced design methodology, including analysis of day-to-day requirements and needs of research teams, the balance of new and proven technologies installed in the station, intelligent integration to achieve a zero emission target, private sector involvement in the financing, and the private/public partnership for future operations; these are all innovative aspects which open up new possibilities for designing future polar research stations.